MYanello/homelab/README.md

 Bootstrapping is done by running the ansible playbook to set up k3s, then the terraform to configure argocd and other core components.

 ## Worklog
+### 05.29.25
+- Got external secrets operator working with bitwarden
+  - Seems cool, likely won't use due to pricing from provider and no issues with sops incluster

 ### 05.20.25
 - Switched to cilium as cni and kube-proxy replacement